amnotafraid/magento2-client/README.md

 				password
       </td>
       <td align="left">
+				A string.
 This is the password to login to the backend of the Magento2 install.
 Example, `password`.
       </td>
 		</tr>
   </tbody>